JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 ### Self-Hosted via a rented Canadian VPS such as [ovh](https://www.ovhcloud.com/en-ca/vps/)
 #### Pros:
 * Inexpensive.
-* Full control over the system, given root access.
+* Full control over the system.
+The admin is given root access to the server.
 * Easy to migrate to another provider.

 #### Cons:
-* Inelastic, cannot handle sudden spikes in traffic.
+* Inelastic; cannot handle sudden spikes in traffic.
 * Difficult to scale.
 Adding additional performance requires an increase in network complexity.

 ### Cloud based dynamic hosting service such as [Amazon EC2 + Amazon RDS + Amazon S3 + Elastic Load Balancer (ELB)](https://aws.amazon.com/ec2/)